jubatus/website/source/en/api_graph.rst

  ``nid`` must be the same value as ``ei.src``.

-.. describe:: int update_edge(0: string name, 1: string nid, 2: ulong eid, 3: edge_info ei)
+.. describe:: bool update_edge(0: string name, 1: string nid, 2: ulong eid, 3: edge_info ei)

  Updates an existing edge ``eid`` with information ``ei``.
  Property will be replaced.

  ``nid`` must be the same value as ``ei.src``.

-.. describe:: int remove_edge(0: string name, 1: string nid, 2: ulong e)
+.. describe:: bool remove_edge(0: string name, 1: string nid, 2: ulong e)

  Removes an edge ``e``.
  ``nid`` must be an ID for the source node of the edge ``e``.